 Swedish is one of the easier languages for an English native speaker to learn, with a lot of vocabulary and grammar in common.
 Still, there are some tricky components to Swedish, from the melodic rhythm to complicated compounds, but don’t despair — we are here to help with these five super useful tips!

 1. En Or Ett?

 The Swedish articles en and ett can be confusing.
 Why is one fruit called en banan but the other ett äpple — and why is it sometimes bananen and äpplet?

-First of all, it’s a bit tricky that the equivalent of “the," which is what we call the definite article, is built into the words as a suffix.
-So “a banana" is en banan but “the banana" is bananen.
-Seems strange at first, but you get used to adding the endings pretty quickly.
+First of all, it’s a bit tricky that the equivalent of “the,” which is what we call the definite article, is built into the words as a suffix.
+So “a banana” is en banan but “the banana” is bananen.
+Seems strange at first, but you will get used to adding the article at the end pretty quickly.

 Now to the tricky part: How do you know if a word is an en-word or an ett-word?
 Swedish doesn’t have a semantic gender system like the Romance languages, where a man is masculine and a woman is feminine.
 Instead, both man and kvinna (woman) are en-words.
 Barn (child), however, is an ett-word!
 How come?